ChenDelong1999/RemoteCLIP/README.md

 ![](assets/figure-5.png)

-**Impressively, RemoteCLIP outperform previous SoTA by 9.14% mean recall on RSICD dataset and by 8.92% on RSICD dataset</u>.
-For zero-shot classification, our RemoteCLIP outperform CLIP baseline by up to 6.39% average accuracy on 12 downstream datasets.**
+**Impressively, RemoteCLIP outperforms previous SoTA by 9.14% mean recall on the RSICD dataset and by 8.92% on RSICD dataset</u>.
+For zero-shot classification, our RemoteCLIP outperforms the CLIP baseline by up to 6.39% average accuracy on 12 downstream datasets.**

 ![](assets/table-2.png)

 ### Load RemoteCLIP

-RemoteCLIP is trained with the [`ITRA`](https://itra.readthedocs.io) codebase, and we have converted the pretrained checkpoints to [`OpenCLIP`](https://github.com/mlfoundations/open_clip) compatible format and uploaded them to [[this Huggingface Repo]](https://huggingface.co/chendelong/RemoteCLIP/tree/main), such that accessing the model could be more convinent!
+RemoteCLIP is trained with the [`ITRA`](https://itra.readthedocs.io) codebase, and we have converted the pretrained checkpoints to [`OpenCLIP`](https://github.com/mlfoundations/open_clip) compatible format and uploaded them to [[this Huggingface Repo]](https://huggingface.co/chendelong/RemoteCLIP/tree/main), such that accessing the model could be more convenient!

-- To load RemoteCILP, please first prepare a environment with [OpenCLIP](https://github.com/mlfoundations/open_clip) installation, for example, by runing this command:
+- To load RemoteCILP, please first prepare an environment with [OpenCLIP](https://github.com/mlfoundations/open_clip) installation, for example, by running this command:

     ```bash
     # https://pypi.org/project/open-clip-torch/